Sisi198/Python_study/README.md

 # EEG data Python code study

+{

-{!pip install mne python-picard -q}
+!pip install mne python-picard -q

+}

   1. ! → Attached to the front when running terminal commands in Colab (indicates it is a system command, not Python code)